Language

 Knowledge domains such as science and technology use specialised words and language to describe phenomena.
 Students learn to use this language in the context of its domain.

 Accounting does not.
-It uses common language in specific and uncommon ways, which is a cause of confusion and difficult for students.
+Accounting language uses common words in specific and uncommon ways, which is a cause of confusion and difficulty for students.
+Consider these examples:

-Accounting Cafe takes the issue of language seriously and never assumes prior understanding of words and terms.
-Many articles challenge the orthodox terms and definitions provided by regulators and text books.
+Accounting Cafe takes the language issue seriously and never assumes a prior understanding of words and terms.
+To provide a clearer understanding for students, we challenge the terms and definitions provided by regulators and textbooks.

 A Yapanese fei stone